Former Residence of Yi Zhuangtu in Mengzi City, Honghe

 A Man of Integrity

-Serving during the late Qianlong period, Yi Zhuangtu witnessed the decline of the Qing Dynasty.
-He criticized corrupt practices, particularly the “guilty silver” system (议罪银), where officials could pay fines for serious offenses.
-His outspoken nature often put him at risk, but he remained steadfast in his beliefs, ultimately resigning from his post to care for his mother.
+During the late Qianlong period, Yi Zhuangtu openly criticized corrupt practices, particularly the “guilty silver” system (议罪银), where officials could pay fines for serious crimes.
+His candid remarks often placed him in danger, but he remained resolute in his principles.
+He eventually resigned to care for his mother.

 Educational Influence